lyteword/chspurgeon-tod/volume-7/psalm-149.md

 **Verse 1.** *Praise ye the lord.*

-1\.The one work of a life.
+1\.
+The one work of a life.

-2\.The work of the truly living of all degrees.
+2\.
+The work of the truly living of all degrees.

-3\.Their work in many and various forms.
+3\.
+Their work in many and various forms.

-4\.A work for which there is abundant cause, reason, and argument.
+4\.
+A work for which there is abundant cause, reason, and argument.

 **Verse 1.**

-1\.A wonderful gift—to be a saint.
+1\.
+A wonderful gift—to be a saint.

-2\.A wonderful people—who are saints.
+2\.
+A wonderful people—who are saints.

-3\.A wonderful assembly—a congregation of saints.
+3\.
+A wonderful assembly—a congregation of saints.

-4\.A wonderful God—the object of their song.
+4\.
+A wonderful God—the object of their song.

 **Verses 1-2.** The new song of the saints.

-1\.The saints are God's children by the new birth.
+1\.
+The saints are God's children by the new birth.

-2\.The new birth has given them a new heart.
+2\.
+The new birth has given them a new heart.

-3\.The new heart utters itself in a new song.— *C.A.D.*
+3\.
+The new heart utters itself in a new song.— *C. A. D.*

 **Verses 1, 5.**

-1\.We must praise God in public, "in the congregation of the saints": the more the better; it is like to heaven.
+1\.
+We must praise God in public, "in the congregation of the saints": the more the better; it is like to heaven.

-2\.We must praise him in private.
+2\.
+We must praise him in private.
 "Let the saints" be so transported with their joy in God as to "sing aloud upon their beds", when they awake in the night, as David; Ps 119:62.— *Matthew Henry.*

 **Verse 2.** The duty, reasonableness, and benefit of holy joy.